Essential vitamin K. Vitamin K For strong bones

 The role and norms of vitamin A in the body

-Retinol has important functions:
+Retinol performs important functions:

 • accelerates oxidative processes;